taojiashu/ml_privacy_meter/research/2025_ramia/README.md

 For our experiments with CelebA, the task is a multi-class classification problem where the output is 40-dimensional.
 Since there would be an entire seperate logic to handle this dataset, training script, signal computation and aggregation, we also simply provide the demo notebook `celeba_ramia.ipynb` one can use to run the same attack.

+## Installation Instructions
+For all experiments except CIFAR-10, please refer to the installation instructions of the [Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter).
+To run the CIFAR-10 experiments, additional JAX libraries are needed.
+Please refer to the CIFAR-10 section in the "Training Models" section below for more details.

 ## Training models
 ### Purchase-100 and AG News
 Privacy Meter automatically handles model training and data splitting.
 No action is needed for these two experiments.